OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: Evaluation

 \section{Evaluation}

-To evaluate our contributions we conducted two technical evaluations.
-First, we evaluated the success rate of our shape conversion tool, and secondly we evaluate the our fabrication workflow and hinge behavior on a range of different materials.
+To evaluate our contributions, we conducted two technical evaluations.
+First, we evaluated the success rate of our shape conversion tool, and secondly, we evaluated our fabrication workflow and hinge behavior on a range of different materials.

-\subsection{OriStitch automatically converted 23/28 mesh models to stitch patterns}
+\subsection{OriStitch automatically converted 26/28 mesh models to stitch patterns}

 To evaluate the mesh conversion, we used OriStitch to replicate mesh models found in related research papers.
-We measured the success rate, the types of hinges used, and the number of merged triangles.
-We defined success as meshes which produced a full stitch pattern and had no intersections between faces/hinges.
+We measured the success rate, the types of hinges used, and the size of the overall stitch plan.